 Myth 5: Personal Alarms are difficult to install

-Once everything is connected, you can press the red button on the base unit and the Response Team will respond to take you through your alarm’s first test call.
+Once everything is connected, you can press the red button on the base unit and the Response Team will take you through your alarm’s first test call.
 Once complete, you will be covered 24 hours a day, 365 days a year.
 Remember your personal alarm has a back-up battery, with a 40 hour charge, that will kick-in during a power cut.

 Have a question?
 Find out more about the personal alarm

 For more information on purchasing one of our life-saving personal alarms please speak to one of our friendly advisors on 0800 999 0400.
-Alternatively, complete our contact us form and we will get back to you as soon as possible.
+Alternatively, complete our Contact Us form and we will get back to you as soon as possible.

 Don’t forget that more than 90% of our customers are VAT-exempt.
 This means that you likely won’t have to pay any VAT on your Lifeline alarm.
 To find out more, read our helpful guide to VAT exemption.